CloudCannon/Academy/_posts/2017-02-07-install-jekyll-on-os-x.md

 ~~~
 {% endraw %}

-Now we can install Ruby.
+Now we can install Ruby:

 {% raw %}
 ~~~bash